vuestorefront/mage2vuestorefront/README.md

 # microservices/ mage2mongo
 Magento/Shopify/YouNameIt -> MongoDB sync

+For those who would love to work with Magento on backend but use NoSQL power on the frontend.
+Two way / real time data synchronizer.

-This is multi-process data synchronizator between Magento (and in further versions Shopify / other platforms) to local MongoDB database.
+This is multi-process data synchronizer between Magento (and in further versions Shopify / other platforms) to local MongoDB database.

 At this point synchronization works with following entities:
 - Products